DavidSouther/ailly/ARCHITECTURE.md

 ## Solution Strategy

 The content will be plaintext markdown files in a version controlled folder structure.
-Next.js will orchestrate tooling.
+Authoring tooling runs as an npm cli command.
+Options are available as cli arguments, plugin extension points, and as per-file settings.
-Tooling for the authoring experience will be dev only, will load content files as necessary, and will use NextJS's server side execution environment to call OpenAI APIs.
+Tooling for the authoring experience will be dev only, will load content files as necessary, and will use node or NextJS server side execution environments to call LLM APIs.
+Engines will be available at least for AWS Bedrock and OpenAI API.
 Publishing will use NextJS static site generation utilities to build & export files appropriate for deploying using GitHub Pages.

 ## Containers